-I read a quote once that said "Do what you love and you'll never work a day in your life," and it has been stuck in my mind ever since.
-During grammar school we had the possibility to take optional subjects and because the day before I watched Fight Club - and that was the first film where I actually loved how it was made and not only because of the plot - I decided to take “film making”.
-This was kind of the start when I decided to work in the film industry.
+Once I read a quote that said "Do what you love and you'll never work a day in your life," and it has been stuck in my mind ever since.
+During grammar school, we had the possibility to take optional courses and because the day before I watched the movie Fight Club (which was the first film where I not only loved the plot, but also got interested in the handcraft of cinematography) I decided to take “film making”.
+You could say that this was the moment I wanted to work in the film industry.